archibaldmilton/Girellu/Releases/Mods/Arch Cars Public/README.md

 ___
 **Additional Notes**
-* Support is not promised.
-If there is a technical issue, it is user error.
+* Support is not promised; if there is a technical issue, it is user error.
 * No guarantee for satisfactory user experience unless using appropriate professional simulation peripherals with correct configuration.
-	- For example: your G29 @ 30FPS can not keep up with the rotation speed of these cars.
+	- For example, your G29 @ 30FPS can not keep up with the rotation speed of these cars.